 Do Not Plead Guilty or Admit Responsibility without talking with a Grand Rapids Traffic Ticket Lawyer.

 In our opinion, admitting responsibility or pleading guilty to a traffic misdemeanor or civil infraction ticket without first talking with a lawyer is a BIG MISTAKE.
 Usually, the charge can be lessened and/or the consequences (points) reduced.
 Never go to court alone.
 Never, Never ever just plead guilty or just pay the ticket.
 Always talk with a Grand Rapids West Michigan traffic ticket lawyer before going to court.
 In over 25 years of practice there have been few traffic cases we were not able to improve.
 Our Grand Rapids Michigan traffic ticket lawyer will advise and guide you through the traffic ticket maze.

 The civil infractions and traffic misdemeanors go on your permanent driving record forever.
-Even one speeding ticket can cause your insurance rates to incease.
-Whether or not you are guilty of the infraction or offense does not matter.
-Talk with us first.
+Even one speeding ticket can cause your insurance rates to go up.
+Whether or not you are guilty of the infraction or traffic offense does not matter.
+Talk with a Michigan traffic ticket lawyer us first.
 If nothing else we can probably help you get the points reduced.

 A criminal traffic conviction goes on your criminal history forever.
 You can trust in our skill and experience to insure that you will have your day in court.
 If you have been accused or are under investigation, contact us today for a consultation.
 Our rates are reasonable and will do our best to see speak with you as soon as possible.